tetratecx/tsb-single-vm/docker-images/README.md

 # Docker images used by the repo

 Next to the official TSB container images, we also use a bunch of images for demo purposes.
-This readme file explains hwo to build them and push them to the docker registry included in this github project.
+This readme file explains how to build and push them to the docker registry included in this github project.

 ## Prerequisites